MatthijsKamstra/haxejs/09expose/example.md

 ## The Main.hx

 I am not going to write something difficult here, you eventually will.
-But this is will inform you about how to share you code.
+But it will inform you about how to share you code.

 ```
 class MyClass
 {
 	var name:String;

 	function new(name:String) {
 		this.name = name;
 	}

 	public function foo() {
 		return 'Greetings from $name!';
 	}